jobial-io/scase/README.md

 We want this to be **as type-safe as possible**, with no possibility of replying with the "wrong" type or forgetting to send a reply entirely.

-We also want an implementation **without any boilerplate** if possible.
+We also want an implementation **with no boilerplate** if possible.

 We usually don't care if the service is eventually **deployed as an AWS Lambda or an Apache Pulsar function or a standalone app in a container, or maybe run in an Akka Cluster, or in a test locally**.

 As an application developer, we want to focus on the business logic, and implement it on top of a **safe, concise and platform independent API**.
-We would like to be able to run the code in different environments without having to make changes.
+We would like to be able to run the code in different environments with as little changes as possible.

 In addition, we would like to: